 Simplify your process.

-Choose curriculum or materials that are user-friendly and easy to understand.
+Choose a curriculum or materials that are user-friendly and easy to understand.
 Select activities, social opportunities, and extracurricular activities ONLY when they fit well into your schedule and offer stress-free enjoyment.

 You’ll be one step ahead of the game if you begin by keeping things simple.